Waimea-jdsheridan2/200DTD-coding-project/testing.md

 The following game features / functionality and player actions will need to be tested:

-- FUNCTIONALITY / FEATURE / ACTION TO TEST
+- Getting the player names.
 - FUNCTIONALITY / FEATURE / ACTION TO TEST
 - FUNCTIONALITY / FEATURE / ACTION TO TEST
 - FUNCTIONALITY / FEATURE / ACTION TO TEST